Associate Degree Nursing Program

 and regulations.
 Students who claim that there has been a violation or misapplication

-The MSJC Student Rights and Grievance Process procedures are provided as a means for students to resolve complaints and grievances in an expeditious and fair manner, as well as to educate students in constructive approaches to problem and conflict resolution.
+The MSJC Student Grievance and Due Process Procedures are provided as a means for students to resolve complaints and grievances in an expeditious and fair manner, as well as to educate students in constructive approaches to problem and conflict resolution.